 There is no direct train from Barcelona to Nice.
 It takes around eight hours to travel by train, changing in either Montpellier or Valence, plus transfer times.
 Trains from Barcelona to Nice (via Montpellier) depart and arrive in Barcelona from Sants station.

 There are two buses a day from Barcelona to Nice.
-The more expensive one (60 euros) arrives at 4am, which can be awkward regarding hotel check-in.
-The cheaper one (about 45 euros) departs and arrives later, which is more convenient.
-When searching for the bus, remember that the Spanish call Nice 'Niza'.
+The more expensive one (60 Euro) arrives at 4 a.m., which can be awkward regarding hotel check-in.
+The cheaper one (about 45 Euro) departs and arrives later, which is more convenient.
+When searching for the bus, remember that the Spanish call Nice "Niza."

 Barcelona to Nice by Car

-The 650km drive from Barcelona to Nice takes about six hours, traveling mainly on the P-7, A9 roads.
+The 400-mile (650 kilometers) drive from Barcelona to Nice takes about six hours, traveling mainly on the P-7 and A9 roads.
+In Spain, the AP roads (Autopistas) are toll roads.